BlueMoonAI/BlueMoonAI/README.md

 ## Code of Conduct

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the behavior we expect from contributors.

+## Acknowledgments

+A special thanks to MorikawaAsami for their invaluable contribution to BlueMoon AI.
+Their dedication and effort in adding the new console feature have significantly enhanced the project.

+### Contributors

+- **MorikawaAsami:**
+  - Added the new console feature(optional), improving the overall user experience.

+Thank you to all our contributors who help make BlueMoon AI better with each update!

 ## Minimal Requirement